 UBC’s Recyclopedia is a complete listing of all items recycled on UBC’s Vancouver campus.

-Five WaterFillz stations have now been designed (by UBC students) and installed, with a sixth coming: two in SUB and one each in the MacMillan, Sing Tao, Fred Kaiser and Engineering buildings.
+UBC currently has 20+ WaterFillz stations on its campus, including two in the SUB and one each in the MacMillan, West Mall Swing Space, Sing Tao, Fred Kaiser and Engineering buildings.
 Simply bring your reusable water bottle to refill and refresh!

 Learn more about the other UBC Sustainability campus initiatives.